aimeos/aimeos-symfony/README.md

 :star: Star us on GitHub — it helps!

-[Aimeos](https://aimeos.org/Symfony) is THE professional, full-featured and high performance e-commerce package for Symfony!
+[Aimeos](https://aimeos.org/Symfony) is THE professional, full-featured and ultra fast e-commerce package for Symfony!
 You can install it in your existing Symfony application within 5 minutes and can adapt, extend, overwrite and customize anything to your needs.

 [![Aimeos Symfony demo](https://aimeos.org/fileadmin/aimeos.org/images/aimeos-github.png)](http://symfony.demo.aimeos.org/)